Flow Allocation Games: Introduction.

-In this paper, we study the properties of priority-based clearing mechanisms for financial markets.
-We assume the network of liabilities is given, but insolvency resolution is driven by strategic considerations.
-In particular, we analyze payment schemes that constitute a pure Nash or even a strong equilibrium in the underlying strategic payment game for the firms.

-Below we introduce basic preliminaries of the Eisenberg-Noe model.
-In addition, we introduce two classes of priority-based payment strategies for the firms and analyze the resulting clearing mechanisms.
-For an \emph{edge-ranking strategy}, a firm ranks its debt contracts and assigns its assets in order of the ranking.
-As a superset of strategies, we consider \emph{coin-ranking strategies}, where money is considered in units (``coins'').
-Instead of contracts, each firm ranks single coin payments to the contracts.
-By letting the value of a coin approach zero, coin-ranking strategies become equivalent to monotone strategies, where the payments of a firm are simply a monotone function of its total available assets.
+In Section~\ref{sec:model} we introduce our formal model of a flow allocation game.
+We focus on natural classes of ranking-based payment strategies for the nodes as introduced by~\citet{CsokaH18}.
+For an \emph{edge-ranking strategy}, a node ranks its outgoing edges and assigns its incoming flow in the order of the ranking\footnote{Cs\'{o}ka and Herings called them priority rules.}.
+As a superset of strategies, we consider \emph{unit-ranking strategies}, where flow is considered in units.
+Instead of edges, each node ranks single units of each edge capacity.
+Edge- and unit-ranking strategies both are classes of \emph{monotone strategies}, where the mapping of the available flow of a node to every outgoing edge is an arbitrary monotone function.

-In Section~\ref{sec:clearing} we present structural insights on the clearing states for a strategy profile in an edge- or coin-ranking game.
-In such a profile, each firm is choosing an edge- or coin-ranking strategy to pay its debt.
-For each such profile, we prove that the possible clearing states form a lattice with respect to the vector of assets of each firm (Theorem~\ref{thm:clearingLattice}).
-In particular, there is a unique clearing state that pointwise maximizes the assets available to each firm (given this strategy profile).
-In Appendix~\ref{app:Compute} we show that it can be computed in strongly polynomial time (Proposition~\ref{prop:clearingAlgo}).
-We assume that this state defines the assets and, thus, the utility of each firm in the strategy profile.
-Similar properties were shown in~\cite{EisenbergN01} for profiles composed of pro-rata payment strategies.
+There can be several feasible flows for a given strategy profile.
+In fact, the feasible flows form a lattice with a partial order based on the total outgoing flow of each node~\cite{CsokaH18}.
+There is a unique feasible flow that forms the supremum of the lattice -- it pointwise maximizes the outgoing flow to each node (for the given profile of monotone strategies).
+We assume that this supremum flow is the clearing flow and defines the utility of each node in the game.
+After discussing some structural insights on the feasible flows in Section~\ref{sec:clearing}, we show in Section~\ref{sec:topCycle} that the supremum flow can be computed in strongly polynomial time (Proposition~\ref{prop:clearingAlgo}) for profiles of unit-ranking strategies.